lisawilliams/lisa/_posts/2017-08-18-art-collector.markdown

 Okay, let's take it word by word.
 First, lets start with *'I collect.'* That means I am an art collector.

-But I also drive a used Toyota.
-More on that in a minute.

 Next up is *'abstract.'* That means 'not representational or figurative.'
 I don't own many pictures of things: I don't collect landscapes or still lifes or portraits (although I do own several portraits).

 That brings us to *'contemporary.'* Contemporary is works by artists who are alive today.